Puhua International Hospital and Clinics: History

 After the group formed, the first joint-venture medical hospital in Shanghai was established by 1993: the 'Shanghai Gamma Knife Hospital.
 In the same year APM established Beijing Tiantan Puhua International hospital.
 In 1995, the Beijing Gamma Knife Center was opened.
 In 1999, APM set up top-level treatment centers with leading hospitals in Chongching, Dalian, and Shenyang.
 In 2005, APM set up Puhua International Hospital - Shuangjing, an adjunct facility of the Beijing Tiantan Hospital, to serve Chinese and foreigners seeking international-standard care and medical services.
 In 2009, APM acquired St. Michael's Hospital in Shanghai to provide international standard care to foreigners living and working in Shanghai.
 In 2010, APM acquired two hospitals in Shanghai: Honkou Women's and Children's Hospital, and Hengshan Hospital.
 In 2011, APM acquired the Health Trends Medical Group, again enlarging its network.
 In 2012, Puhua International Hospitals-TEDA opened in Tianjin to care for cardiovascular-related illnesses in conjunction with the TEDA International Cardiac Hospital.

 Bain Capital, LLC Acquisition

-On March 16, 2016, Bain Capital, LLC announced that it had acquired a large majority stake in Asia Pacific Medical Group from the existing shareholders of the private company.
+On March 16, 2016, Bain Capital announced that it had acquired a large majority stake in Asia Pacific Medical Group from the existing shareholders of the private company.
 The $150 million investment includes funds for expansion.
 Bain Capital indicated that the $150 million investment will help fund APMG's expansion in China.
 The acquisition is funded in large part by APMG's multiple sites throughout China, and its ability to participate in both China's senior care market, and its healthcare market, by virtue of its rehabilitation facilities.